 In 2022, work began with an investigation of the shafts and adits that exist along the proposed new above ground watercourse.
 This work included two key Land and Drainage surveys which captured and analysed important site data.

 This data helped inform the next stage of extensive investigatory work undertaken during the Autumn of 2022.
-Quantum Geotechnic Ltd were commissioned to undertake this work which consists of:
+Quantum Geotechnic Ltd were commissioned to undertake this work which consisted of:

 - An initial stage of capturing subsurface (below ground earth material) data using mechanical equipment on site.
 This was completed during February 2023.

-- A second stage of laboratory soil sampling testing and analysis due to be completed Spring 2023.
+- A second stage of laboratory soil sampling testing and analysis completed in Spring 2023.

-Over the coming months, the results of these investigations will contribute to the detailed design for the proposed mine entry remediation and above ground (new pond & watercourse) drainage scheme.
+The results of these investigations have contributed to the detailed design for the proposed above ground (new reservoir, pond & watercourse) drainage scheme and mine entry remediation.